Complicated128/CPE-301-Final-Project-Group-88/README.md

 The team consists of the burnt out students: Aaron Ba, William Toohey, Sean Lai

 All credit of the physical circuitry goes to William Toohey, along with some of the code.
 Aaron Ba and Sean Lai revamped the code.

+## Extra Stuff

+Check out the "extras" folder as it has many more photos of the circuit, and the physical build.
+It also includes the final report and the wiring diagram.